knpuniversity/ansible/knpu/pre-tasks-facts.md

 Nothing!
 Well, nothing yet.
 But later, when we talk about *roles* - ooh roles are fancy - there *will* be a difference: pre tasks run before roles.

-Anywho, in this pre task, we basically want to re-set the `symfony_env` to a lowercased version of itself.
+Anywho, in this pre task, we basically want to re-set the `symfony_env` variable to a lowercased version of itself.
 To do that, we'll use a new module: `set_fact`.
 We already know that we can set variables in 3 different ways: with `vars`, `vars_prompt` or by using the `register` key below a task.
 The `set_fact` module is yet *another* way.

 ## Facts versus Variables